The Road to Multi-Domain Operations

 For the past few years, we have been exploring ways to synchronize these disparate planning and battle management cycles.
 Since 2016, we have questioned the “art of the possible” by hosting tabletop exercises that use non-traditional concepts to expedite simultaneous operational planning for multi-domain effects.
 Working with customers, academia, and industry, we have been analyzing ways to break down barriers and improve decision making across the domains.

-Transforming Command and Control
+Transforming Joint All-Domain Command and Control

-To support this continuous operational planning, we developed the Multi-Domain Synchronized Effects Toolkit (MDSET).
+To support continuous operational planning, we developed the Multi-Domain Synchronized Effects Toolkit (MDSET).
 MDSET transforms the command and control of multi-domain assets into a collaborative, cross domain decision-making framework.
 By creating a comprehensive picture of the integrated plan MDSET enables decisions to be made based on concurrent (vs. serial) situational awareness of activity across all domains.
 Further, MDSET enables various courses of action to be readily explored, enabling commanders to choose the plan that delivers the desired effects with the best resource allocation and accepted risk.